 Hint: Since the Alexa app works anywhere, you can "drop in" on your home devices even when you're away.
 So next time you're out, and your kids are home, try popping in to say hi.
 They'll love hearing your voice in the room.

-She Just Changed the Way Your Kids Play with LEGO
+Change the Way Your Kids Play with LEGO

-If you've got a little LEGO fanatic, Alexa just made playing with DUPLO blocks even more engaging.
-Just go to the Alexa app and enable Lego Duplo Stories.
+If you've got a little LEGO fanatic, Alexa makes playing with DUPLO blocks even more engaging.
+Just go to the Alexa app and enable LEGO Duplo Stories.
 Then say, "Alexa, open LEGO DUPLO stories" and Alexa will launch a story game designed for kids ages 2-5.
 The game invites kids to use their DUPLO blocks to help tell an interactive story where they choose all the pieces (literally).
 Toddlers can choose between five vehicle or five animal stories, and define the route of the story, while guided by Alexa.

 * Bingo - You'll need to go online to print out free BINGO cards, but then all you'll need is a pen to mark off your BINGO cards when Alexa calls out each square, one by one.